Drift Carbon Drift Boards 2021 - 2018 Review by The Good Ride

 Turn Offs/Swipe Left: Bad in Hard Snow.
 Not good for Long Tours.
 Straps hard to get on/off and don’t have side hill support.

+The Drift Carbon Drift Boards look like snowshoes but act nothing like them in the best way possible.
+They travel like mini split boards/approach skis and make uphill travel with a solid snowboard incredibly easy.
 Carbon Drift Boards aren’t perfect, but our crew just can’t live without them.
-The ability to take solid boards and bindings up before the lifts open changed our lives.
+The ability to take solid boards and bindings up before the lifts open (Drift before the lifts) changed our lives.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews and this is our unfiltered opinion.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.